Liquid369/blank/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start flsd` and to enable for system startup run `systemctl enable flsd`
+To test, run `systemctl start dogecashd` and to enable for system startup run `systemctl enable dogecashd`

 NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

 ### OpenRC

-Rename flsd.openrc to flsd and drop it in /etc/init.d.
+Rename dogecashd.openrc to dogecashd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/flsd start` and configure it to run on startup with `rc-update add flsd`
+Test it with `/etc/init.d/dogecashd start` and configure it to run on startup with `rc-update add dogecashd`

 ### Upstart (for Debian/Ubuntu based distributions)

 Upstart is the default init system for Debian/Ubuntu versions older than 15.04.
 If you are using version 15.04 or newer and haven't manually configured upstart you should follow the systemd instructions instead.

-Drop flsd.conf in /etc/init.
-Test by running `service flsd start` it will automatically start on reboot.
+Drop dogecashd.conf in /etc/init.
+Test by running `service dogecashd start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they